biomejs/biome/crates/biome_analyze/CONTRIBUTING.md

    just new-css-lintrule myRuleName
    ```

-1. The `Ast` query type allows you to query the AST of a program.
+1. The `CST` query type allows you to query the CST of a program.
 1. The `State` type doesn't have to be used, so it can be considered optional.
 However, it has to be defined as `type State = ()`.
 1. Implement the `run` function: